AvaAvarai/AvaAvarai/README.md

-"I believe in intuition and inspiration.
+"*I believe in intuition and inspiration.
 Imagination is more important than knowledge.
 For knowledge is limited, whereas imagination embraces the entire world, stimulating progress, giving birth to evolution.
-It is, strictly speaking, a real factor in scientific research.”
+It is, strictly speaking, a real factor in scientific research.*”
 ― Albert Einstein

 # Alice Williams